robocode-dev/tank-royale/booter/README.md

 20336;c:\bots-java\Target
 ```

-The booter writes out the pid (process id) for the bots is started in this format:
+The booter writes out the pid (process id) for each bot that has booted in this format:

 ```
 {pid};{dir}
 ```

-- `{pid}` is the process id
+- `{pid}` is the process id.
-- `{dir}` is the bot directory
+- `{dir}` is the bot directory.

-So in the example above, the Corners bots in `c:\bots-java\Corners` were started in a process with pid 8072.
+So in the example above, the bot named Corners located in `c:\bots-java\Corners` booted in a process with pid 8072.
+And
+another bot named Target located in `c:\bots-java\Target` was booted in a process with pid 20336.

-It is possible to see all available [stdin] commands for `run` by writing:
+It is possible to see all available [stdin] commands for the `run` command by writing:

 ```
 java -jar .\robocode-tankroyale-booter-x.y.z.jar run --help